nibrasrakib/react-boilerplate/Readme.md

 ## Quick Overview
 Simple React Boilerplate for general use.
-It is possible to extend easily.
+It is possible to extend this boilerplate.
 Provided some comment at the bottom for all possible configuration file.

 * Yarn
 * webpack